 To get to Fire Island, you'll have to board a ferry (or private boat) and leave your car on the mainland.
 To get around this quiet, traffic- and pollution-free wonderland, you'll have to use your own two legs.
 Otherwise, you can hop on a bike or a golf cart.

 Part of New York's Suffolk County, Fire Island is home to the towns of Islip, Brookhaven, and Babylon, as well as multiple smaller communities – from the popular and vibrant Ocean Beach to the quiet and secluded Lonelyville.

 9. Lake George

 Nestled serenely within the Adirondack Mountains lies glorious Lake George.
 This monster of a lake is over 32 miles long and three miles wide.
 At certain points, it reaches 200 feet deep.
 And each inch of it is magnificent in every season.

 Outdoor adventure is the main reason people book a weekend trip to Lake George.
 They're hoping to swim, SUP, whitewater raft, bike, boat, hike, and fish during the warmer months.
 During the winter, their goals are to ski, ice skate, sled, or snowshoe.

 Lake George is home to indoor adventure as well – from water parks to museums to theaters to spas, there are plenty of options to choose from if you're trying to avoid bad weather or have had enough of being outside.

-Accommodation: Where to Stay in Lake George
+Accommodation: Top-Rated Resorts in Lake George

 10. Finger Lakes